avalon-lang/avaloni/docs/source/reference/syntax.rst

     for builtin functions and variables.

-Here are examples of valid indentifiers.
+Here are examples of valid identifiers.

 .. code::